 Carfentanil is a dangerous, powerful, and potent synthetic opioid.
 There is no safe amount to consume for humans.
 It is used as a sedative and tranquilizer for large mammals, such as elephants, and it can be lethal in very small doses in people.
 The New York Times published that a fatal dose of carfentanil can be as small as 0.02 milligrams, which equates to the size of a small piece of dust.

 Carfentanil is manufactured in illicit laboratories and often laced into drugs like heroin and cocaine.
 Since it is a similar-looking white powder, it is often indistinguishable from these drugs.
 Carfentanil has a bigger impact than heroin or cocaine.
 It is up to 10,000 times more potent than morphine and 100 times more potent than fentanyl, of which is it an analog, the magazine Science reported.

 Carfentanil crosses the barrier between the blood and the brain very quickly, which means it takes rapid effect, and this can translate into a life-threatening overdose.
 According to the journal Forensic Chemistry, as of early 2017, carfentanil had been identified as a contributing factor in more than 400 overdose deaths in the United States.

-The drug can be deadly just by touching or inhaling it, meaning that any exposure to the drug can cause an overdose, even if the person didn’t take the drug intentionally, the Drug Enforcement Administration (DEA) warns.
+The drug can be deadly just by touching or inhaling it, meaning that any exposure to the drug can cause an overdose, even if the person didn’t take the drug intentionally.
 A carfentanil overdose can come on very quickly after ingesting, inhaling, or injecting the drug.
 It is considered a medical emergency.